kokinedo/MemoryMaster/README.md

     pip install -r requirements.txt
     ```
 4. Set up the database:
-    - Create a PostgreSQL database named `memory_master`
+    - Create a PostgreSQL database named `memorymaster`
     - Update the `SQLALCHEMY_DATABASE_URI` in `config.py` with your database credentials
 5. Initialize the database:
     ```python